mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

 1. Integrate the database server with the Mautic server.

-2. Create an admininstrator account to access the Mautic server.
+2. Create an administrator account to access the Mautic server.

 3. Set up the email server for email marketing automation.